AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-options.md

 ---
 # List of Campaign Classic options{#configuring-campaign-options}

 The **[!UICONTROL Administration / Platform / Options]** node allows you to configure Adobe Campaign options.

->[!NOTE]
->
->Modifying or updating Adobe Campaign options can be performed by experts users only.

 Some of them are built-in when installing Campaign, and others can be added manually when needed.
 Available options vary according to the packages installed with your instance.

+>[!CAUTION]
+>
+>* Options not listed in this page are internal only and **must not be modified**.
+>
+>* Modifying or updating Adobe Campaign options can be performed by experts users only.

 ## Delivery {#delivery}